Banco do Brasil (BBAS3) profits BRL 7.8 billion in the 2nd quarter, up 54.8%, and announces more than BRL 2 billion in earnings

 The bank’s net financial margin grew 23.1% to R$11.472 billion.

-Banco do Brasil’s expanded loan portfolio totaled R$919.5 billion in June, a 19.9% growth compared to a year earlier.
+Banco do Brasil’s expanded loan portfolio totaled R$919.5 billion in June, up 19.9% from a year earlier.

 In the same range, the bank’s default rate, taking into account operations overdue for more than 90 days, went from 1.86% to 2%.
 While the coverage ratio went from 325.9% to 271%.